Code-Institute-Submissions/project-one-v2/README.md

 ### Imagery

-As the website is meant to be functional, there is no background images and limited background colours utilised to maintain a clear, crisp display.
-Whilst images are of course important to provide context and understanding to a user, they are limited to the gallery.
+As the website is meant to be functional, there is no background images and limited background colours utilised to maintain a clear, crisp display that is functional and distraction-free for users.
+Whilst images are of course important to provide context and understanding to a user, they are limited to the gallery (images of the Park and the projects) and corporate logos.

 ## Features